v5ma/selfawarenetworks/rexnote13.md

 The neuron is transmitting it's phase change, but the meaning of that phase change comes down to what the neurons in it's exit terminal have learned to respond to.
 It's as if the neuron is a blinking LED to all of the neurons in it's exit terminal.

-SANSTAR3 NAPOT Framework & Neural Array Projection Complete explanation of Neural Array Projection Oscillation Tomography How neural arrays project and receive
+SANSTAR3 NAPOT Framework
-Phase differentials and wave patterns
+Subtitle: Neural Array Projection Oscillation Tomography - Core Principles and Mechanisms

 Neural Array Projection Oscillation Tomography (NAPOT) is the main thesis of the Self Aware Networks Theory of Mind.
 There are 10 revisions of NAPOT and each builds on the previous one.